 A band director's level of education usually determines their duties and place of employment.
 An undergraduate degree may be sufficient for a position as a band director, though many opt for a graduate degree as it will furnish them with more job opportunities.

 Band directors are responsible for leading orchestras or other musical groups during musical performances or recording sessions.
 Band directors select musical arrangements and practice arrangements.
-In order to have a career as a band director, a minimum of a bachelors degree in music is required.
+In order to have a career as a band director, a minimum of a bachelor's degree in music is usually required.